Athear/Password-Generator/README.md

 A simple password generator.

 This project was created as an exercise in Javascript.
-It is meant to show use of functions, objects, and basic DOM manipulation.
+It showcases use of functions, objects, and basic DOM manipulation.

 ## Usage

-Click the button to generate a random password.
-Pop-ups will prompt for various configurations.
-Follow the directions on the screen to select criteria for the new password.
+Click the button to generate a random password based on selected criteria.
+Follow the directions from on screen prompts.